Sachaa-Thanasius/discord-radiobot/README.md

     </sub>
 </h1>

-A relatively minimal configuration Discord bot for setting up radios that play forever.
+A small, minimal-configuration Discord bot for setting up radios that play forever.

 Code and organization highly inspired by some of [@mikeshardmind](https://github.com/mikeshardmind)'s one-file Python Discord bots.
 Much credit to him.